Optimal Scaling for the Proximal Langevin Algorithm in High Dimensions: Acknowledgements

-There are a number of issues that could be followed up in future work that are of great practical interest: \begin{itemize} \item A straightforward, but tedious extension will be to extend Theorem \ref{thm:pmalgaus} to a general class of product measures. \item As mentioned in the introduction, we only study the case when the log-target is differentiable.
-Of course, the most interesting case is when the log-target is not differentible.
-In this context, it would be very worthwhile to understand how the scaling differs from the usual MALA for non-smooth target distributions. \item We also set $\lambda = \delta$; it is not clear to us if this is necessary.
-Are there regimes when $\lambda$ and $\delta$ scaled differently as a function of the dimension $N$ that are better than $\lambda = \delta$? \item A similar result should be of interest when proximal functions are used for implementing the Hybrid Monte Carlo algorithm. \end{itemize} {\bf Acknowledgements.} The author thanks Gareth Roberts and Andrew Stuart for introducing him to optimal scaling of Markov Chain Monte Carlo Methods and several inspiring conversations, Dean Foster and Robert Stine for introducing him to proximal algorithms and related ADMM methods, Alex Belloni, David Dunson, Lucas Janson, Eric Laber, Jonathan Mattingly, Sayan Mukherjee, Debdeep Pati, Christian Robert, Aaron Smith, Pragya Sur and Alex Thiery for very helpful comments and their collaboration over the years.
+The author thanks Gareth Roberts and Andrew Stuart for introducing him to optimal scaling of Markov Chain Monte Carlo Methods and several inspiring conversations, Dean Foster and Robert Stine for introducing him to proximal algorithms and related ADMM methods, Alex Belloni, David Dunson, Lucas Janson, Eric Laber, Jonathan Mattingly, Sayan Mukherjee, Debdeep Pati, Christian Robert, Aaron Smith, Pragya Sur and Alex Thiery for very helpful comments and their collaboration over the years.
 Part of this work was done when the author was an Amazon Scholar.
 He thanks Robert Stine and Andrew Ruud for their encouragement to work on this problem.